NandanAbhi69/Falcon-5.0/CSS/class-1/notes.md

+CSS Style and Design :
+There are 3 types :
+In-line
+Internal
+External
 CSS Selectors:
 Selectors:
 Selectors are patterns used to select HTML elements that you want to style.
 They are fundamental to CSS as they define the elements to which the CSS rules apply.
 Selectors can target elements based on their type, attributes, relationship with other elements, and more.